canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 <figcaption>Speaking of taste. <span>Photo by <a href="https://unsplash.com/@christianw?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Christian Wiediger</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span></figcaption>
 </figure>

 But, there is one advantage of using query syntax over extension methods.
-You can create intermediate variables with the `let` keyword.
+We can create intermediate variables with the `let` keyword.

-### Find largest files on the Desktop folder
+### Find large files on the Desktop folder

 Let's find all files inside our Desktop folder larger than 10MB.
 And, let's use `let` to create a variable.